withastro/astro/packages/integrations/markdoc/README.md

 ### Syntax highlighting

-`@astrojs/markdoc` includes a [Shiki](https://github.com/shikijs/shiki) extension to highlight your code blocks.
-First install `shiki` as a dependency:
+`@astrojs/markdoc` provides a [Shiki](https://github.com/shikijs/shiki) extension to highlight your code blocks.

+To use this extension, you must separately install `shiki` as a dependency:

 ```bash
 npm i shiki